glideapps/glide-data-grid/API.md

 ### Cell coordinates

 Many function properties take cell coordinates.
 Those are arrays of two numbers, namely the column index and the row index.
 Both are zero-based, and are absolute, i.e. independent of the region of cells currently displayed in the grid.
-For example, if `cellOffsetX` is `3` and `cellOffsetY` is `5`, then the coordinates of the cell displayed at the top left would be `[3, 5]`.

 ### Rectangle